ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>-n, --namespace <em>NAMESPACE</em></code></dt>
-<dd>The namespace you want to remove the log forwarding configuration from.
-If there is more than one config for the same namespace, use the <code>--id &lt;logging_configuration_ID&gt;</code> flag instead.</dd>
+<dd>The project you want to remove the log forwarding configuration from.
+If there is more than one config for the same project, use the <code>--id &lt;logging_configuration_ID&gt;</code> flag instead.</dd>

 <dt><code>--id <em>LOG_CONFIG_ID</em></code></dt>
 <dd>If you want to remove a single logging configuration, the logging configuration ID.</dd>